Iraq… Ancient Mesopotamia

 III Challenging: Parts of the trip are physically challenging, involve hiking on rough terrain or in sand or climbing to sites.
 There will be long drives on some bumpy rough roads; weather conditions with high heat or humidity, presence of insects.
 You may have simple picnic lunches, primitive bathroom facilities along the road and remoteness from modern towns or cities.

-Airline options: We may use Turkish Airlines, Emirates Airlines, Qatar Airways or Etihad and you can make stop overs in any of the connecting cities if you wish.
+Airline options: Turkish Airlines, Emirates or, Qatar Airways and you can make stop overs in any of the connecting cities if you wish.

 View Tour Itinerary